 Texas adopted new provisions permitting the creation and operation of series limited liability companies (the "Series LLC") under Texas law in 2009.
-This paper discusses the state of law on series under the Texas statute, with some consideration of other jurisdictions and laws and practice pointers for resolving the issues presented by the statutory formulation for the Series LLC.
-After discussing what series are and can do, the paper will analyze points of ambiguity and development where the results of the use of the series structure may not be perfectly clear.
+This paper discusses the state of law on Series LLCs under the Texas Business Organizations Code ("TBOC") with some consideration of other jurisdictions' laws and practice pointers for resolving the issues presented by the statutory formulation for the Series LLC.
+After discussing what Series LLCs are and can do, the paper will analyze points of ambiguity and development where the results of the use of the Series structure may not be perfectly clear.
 This vehicle for formation is still under development, but, in the right circumstances, presents an elegant solution to ownership and management of closely related, but not identical, groups of assets.

 II.
-WHAT IS A SERIES LLC?
+What is a Series LLC?

-The Series LLC was first created in Delaware in 1996, but has only recently gained traction in legislation in other states.
+The Series LLC was first created in Delaware in 1996,2 but has only recently gained traction in legislation in other states.
 Like all new formation vehicles, it is an idea that is in process, and the several statutory formulations are not uniform.
 In fact, the American Bar Association and the National Conference of Commissioners on Uniform State Laws, the organizations that usually draft and distribute model and uniform laws, have only recently weighed in with draft legislation, in the Uniform Statutory Trust Entity Act.
 Texas is one of the most recent thoughts on drafting, and tends to follow the Delaware formulations (and reject those state formulations that have strayed from Delaware).
 The kernel legal concept of the Series LLC is the internal segregation of assets.
-The TBOC states the following: "A company agreement may establish . . . one or more designated series . . . that (a) has separate rights, powers or duties with respect to specified property or obligations of the limited liability company or profits and losses associated with specified property or obligations, or (b) has a separate business purpose or investment objective."
+The TBOC states the following: "A company agreement may establish...one or more designated series...that: (1) has separate rights, powers or duties with respect to specified property or obligations of the limited liability company or profits and losses associated with specified property or obligations, or (2) has a separate business purpose or investment objective."3

-If you consider the concept of internal asset segregation that means that two other issues have to necessarily complement that idea: first if assets are segregated, the primary reason for such segregation is to allocate the economic rights to those assets differently among the owners.
-That may mean (i) an economic segregation of income, or allocations among different owners, with the same management, or (ii) an economic segregation of liabilities, with the same owners and management, but the liabilities of the operating assets of each project can be separated from the other projects.
+If you consider the concept of internal asset segregation, that means that two other issues have to necessarily complement that idea: first, if assets are segregated, the primary reason for such segregation is to allocate the economic rights to those assets differently among the owners.
+That may mean (i) an economic segregation of income, or allocations among different owners with the same management, or (ii) an economic segregation of liabilities with the same owners and management, but the liabilities of the operating assets of each project can be separated from the other projects.
 Second, if the segregation is internal, and the purpose for the segregation is economic, then there must be some commonality within the entity.
 The commonality might be with the management of the enterprise, where groups of assets segregated within separate series (which might have different equity owners) have common management.
 Alternatively, the assets that are segregated in different series might also be separated in other ways that would suggest the desirability of separate management for the different series.
-For example, the Buffalo Series of a series LLC might own a high rise office building in Houston, the Big Tex Series an apartment complex in Dallas, and the Sooner Series a large block of raw land outside Oklahoma City.
-Although this series LLC would no doubt have common overall management at the Mothership, each separate series, because of the geographic separation as well as the different types of assets, likely would need at least a general manager type on location..
-While the Texas statute affords significant flexibility around the issues of ownership and operation of the assets in the series, this flexibility should not confuse the basic nature and use of the segregation of assets with common vehicle: management structures.
-Business lawyers have always split up and recombined management structures and economic allocations of the enterprise, and the Series LLC is a permutation of that concept.
+For example, the Buffalo Series of a Texas Series LLC might own a high-rise office building in Houston, the Big Tex Series, an apartment complex in Dallas, and the Sooner Series, a large block of raw land outside Oklahoma City.
+Although this Series LLC would no doubt have common overall management at the Mothership level,4 each separate